The South China Sea

 Subi Reef, Spratly Islands, South China Sea, in May 2015, seen from southwest.
 Image by United States Navy available under a Creative Commons License

 An 1867 British survey found Chinese people in the Spratlys living on turtle shells and eggs but only made viable by regular re-provisioned by boats from Hainan.
 Official Chinese interest in this area was stimulated in 1900 when German surveyors studied the islands.
 This led to protests in China and to the emplacement of Chinese flags on some of islands in 1902.
-Of the two island groups the Paracels are much closer to China and more important strategically.
+Of the two island groups the Paracels are much closer to China and they are strategically more important.
 In the Second World War (1937-45) Japan used the Spratlys as a base to attack the Philippines and then on their defeat the effective control of the islands was taken up by the Republican government in Taiwan.

 In 1956, a Filipino adventurer Tomás Cloma, claimed part of the islands as his own new country, and called it the ‘Free Territory of Freedomland ’.
 In 1974 Cloma was arrested and his rights to the islands taken over by the government of the Philippines.